ConnorBP/pokemon-git-tracker/DESIGN.md

-# High level design overview document
+# First draft: High level design overview document

     This is a broad overview of components we expect to see in the RepoDex system.

+> [!IMPORTANT]
+>
+> The content of this document is from the initial design concept, and may not be entirely accurate to the current state of RepoDex.

 ![system overview graphic](./assets/graph.png)